cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/using-deploy-hooks.md

 For more details on hook points, please read our [Reference guide](/{{page.collection}}/references/deploy-hooks-syntax.html).

+## Targets

+The **target** of a hook is the server or set of servers on which it must be executed.

+You can use `any` to run the hook across your entire application, but you can also choose to run it on a [specific type of server](/{{page.collection}}/references/deploy-hooks-syntax.html#targets).

 ## Hook types

 There are different types of deploy hooks, and the fields available (and required) vary by type: